On the structure of certain valued fields: Functoriality

-\begin{lemma} For a perfect field $k$ of characteristic $p$, let $K$ be the fraction field of the Witt ring $W(k)$ of $k$.
-Let $e$ be a positive integer divided by $p$.
+\begin{lemma} Let $k$ be a perfect field of characteristic $p$ and let $K$ be the fraction field of the Witt ring $W(k)$ of $k$.
+Let $e$ be a positive integer divisible by $p$.
 Then there are two totally ramified extensions $L_1$ and $L_2$ of degree $e$ over $K$ which are not isomorphic over $\BQ$. \end{lemma}

 \begin{proof}